 Article XVIII — Amendments to Bylaws

-Amendments by the divisions may be proposed by one of the following alternative methods:
+at the meeting.
+Amendments by the Divisions may be proposed by one of the following alternative methods:

-First, the division shall have a division general membership meeting or a portion of a division meeting devoted to proposed amendments of the bylaws.
-Any division member may submit a proposed amendment to the bylaws to the division President; or
+a) First, the Division shall have a Division general membership meeting, or a portion of a Division meeting devoted to proposed amendments of the Bylaws.
+Any Division member may submit a proposed amendment to the Bylaws to the Division President; or

-Second, the division proposing the amendment shall request and National shall provide notice of the proposed amendments (the “Notice of Amendment”) to all of Members of the division.
-In the Notice of Amendment, each member of the division shall be provided the opportunity to vote upon the proposed amendment(s).
-The results of the vote will be tabulated and provided to the division Board of Directors by National.
-Only those amendments that receive the favorable vote from two-thirds (2/3) of the division members casting their votes pursuant to the Notice of Amendment, shall be submitted by the division President to the CEO/ED.
-The proposed amendment must be submitted to the CEO/ED at least 60 days prior to the next scheduled Executive Committee meeting.
+b) Second, the Division proposing the amendment shall request and National shall provide notice of the proposed amendments (the “Notice of Amendment”) to all of the Members of the Division.
+In the Notice of Amendment, each member of the Division shall be provided the opportunity to vote upon the proposed amendment(s).
+The results of the vote will be tabulated by the Division Board of Directors.
+Only those amendments that receive the favorable vote from two-thirds (2/3) of the Division members casting their votes pursuant to the Notice of Amendment, shall be submitted by the Division President to the CEO/ED.
+The proposed amendment must be submitted to the CEO/ED at least ninety (90) days prior to the next scheduled Executive Committee meeting.

-The CEO/ED will submit the proposed amendment submitted in accordance with either of the First or Second subparagraphs above, to counsel and the Board of Directors.
+c) The CEO/ED will submit the proposed amendment submitted in accordance with either of the First or Second subparagraphs above, to counsel and the Board of Directors.
 Counsel will render an opinion as to the legality of a proposed amendment.
-Notice of proposed amendments, with counsel’s opinion, along with the opinion of counsel from the sponsoring division if it differs from that of the Association’s counsel, will be sent to the Executive Committee by the CEO/ED at least thirty (30) days prior to the Executive Committee meeting.
+Notice of proposed amendments, with counsel’s opinion, along with the opinion of counsel from the sponsoring Division if it differs from that of the Association’s counsel, will be sent to the Executive Committee by the CEO/ED at least sixty (60) days prior to the Executive Committee meeting.
 Thereafter, the proposed amendments will be submitted to the Executive Committee for its determination.
-In order to pass, a proposed amendment must secure the vote of two-thirds (2/3) of those voting, either in person or by proxy.
+In order to pass, a proposed amendment must secure the vote of two-thirds (2/3) of those voting and provided the proposed amendment receives the support of at least fifty percent (50%) of the Divisions entitled to vote thereon, at the meeting., either in person or by proxy.

-Section 3.
-Effective date of amendments.
-Except as provided herein, all amendments to the bylaws shall become effective when adopted or at the time specified in the amendment resolution.
+Except as provided herein, all amendments to the Bylaws shall become effective when adopted or at the time specified in the amendment resolution.
 No amendment that changes the voting rights or nominating procedures of the Association can become effective until after one full election cycle has elapsed.